nktknshn/idrive-cli/README.md

 ### edit

-Opens the file in the editor.
+Opens the file in `vi`.
 If the file is not found, it will be created.

 `idrive edit /MyNotes/my1/notes/note1.md`